-Through this agreement the Dry Tropics Partnership for Healthy Waterways will:
+Through this agreement the Partnership will:

-- Provide open and honest communication. - Provide advice and recommendations from the Partnership and the Management Committee to the host organisation in a timely manner. - Provide direction to the host from the Partnership and Management Committee via the Executive Officer and Chair. - Facilitate through the Partnership staff, collaborative discussion on the development and implementation of the work plan and engagement strategy where host communication resources are utilised.
+- Provide open and honest communication. - Provide advice and recommendations from the Partnership and the Management Committee to the Host Organisation in a timely manner. - Provide direction to the Host from the Partnership and Management Committee via the Executive Officer and Chair. - Facilitate through the Partnership staff, collaborative discussion on the development and implementation of the work plan and engagement strategy where Host communication resources are utilised.